 Do you use email effectively?
 Do so and you free up valuable minutes and hours for yourself.

-The advantages and disadvantages of email are that it’s time ordered and all in one place, but it comes in randomly.
+Sure email is time ordered and all in one place, but it comes in randomly.
 It's best dealt with when you use a system.

 Here's how to handle it...